Kamala Harris the Favorite to Win Democratic Presidential Primary in 2020 Election

 Will former Vice President Joe Biden run and win the primary?
 Will it be the progressive Bernie Sanders this time around?
 Or will Democrats nominate another woman in California Senator Kamala Harris or Massachusetts Senator Elizabeth Warren?

 Biden is second behind Harris with 15.4% average implied odds of winning, followed by Sanders (15.2%) and Warren (11.6%).
-The only other name above 10% is Gavin Newsom, the current Lieutenant Governor of California, although he has odds only at 5Dimes, so take that with a grain of salt.
+The only other name above 10% is Gavin Newsom, the current Lieutenant Governor of California, although he has odds, so take that with a grain of salt.

 New York Senator Kirsten Gillibrand and New Jersey Senator Cory Booker are other popular names, and hedge fund manager/philanthropist Tom Steyer has the highest odds (7.5%) among all non-politicians.